 Skiing and Dracula – a perfect combination for ghoulish-minded but sporty kids!
 This is where the count is said to have lived, and children love the trip to his supposed home, spooky Bran Castle.
 The resort of Poiana Brasov in the Transylvania region has limited but pretty slopes that are perfect for youngsters to learn on.
-Of an evening, there’s child-friendly fun such as rustic barbecues, gipsy music and sleigh-rides.
-The Sport Hotel & Spa, right by the nursery slopes, has a free children’s club for ages 3–7 afternoon and evening five days a week.
+Of an evening, there’s child-friendly fun such as rustic barbecues, Romany music and sleigh-rides.
+The Sport Hotel & Spa, right by the nursery slopes, has a free children’s club for ages 3–7 afternoons and evenings five days a week.
 Note that the transfer time from Bucharest airport is not far short of three hours.

-This country has entered the fray as an international ski-haunt.
-In the past decade the resort of Tatranska Lomnica in the High Tatras Mountains has invested €11m in adding pistes, including Slovakia’s longest run (6.5km), a chairlift, snow-making, a children’s ski school and slopes, rental facilities, night-skiing and bars.
+This country has entered the fray as an international ski haunt.
+The resort of Tatranska Lomnica in the High Tatras Mountains invested millions in adding pistes, including Slovakia’s longest run (6.5km), a chairlift, snow-making, a children’s ski school and slopes, rental facilities, night-skiing and bars.
 There are pretty runs through the trees and a good learning area.
-It's just a 20-minute drive from Poprad airport and has budget flights, so it’s easy to do it yourself with a hire-car.
+It's just a 20-minute drive from Poprad airport and has budget flights, so it’s easy to do it yourself with a hire car.

 Read more about family ski holidays.

 Choose an action-packed First Choice Holiday Village for your family's summer holiday and pick up a free child place when you BOOK NOW.
 Prices from £2,418 for a family of 3*.

 Sign up to our newsletter

 For regular family travel inspiration and ideas